 Your gross taxable wages for the period are your regular wages less pretax pay items.
 Pretax pay may or may not be specified on the pay stub.
 Pretax pay includes cafeteria plan monies, 401K contributions, etc. If your pay stub does not already reflect the amount of gross taxable wages, you will need to deduct any pretax items.
 Gross taxable wages equals gross pay minus pretax (if applicable).
 If you are unsure about your gross taxable wage amount, contact your human resource payroll department.

 Employer: Enter only gross taxable wages.
 Do not include amounts that are pretax.
 If you need help determining pretax items, consult the Federal Circular E and Publication 15 for additional information.

 When you begin employment, you complete both a federal and a state W-4 form to help determine the correct amount of tax to withhold from your pay.
 You enter the total number of allowances you want to claim on each W-4 after reviewing and completing a worksheet.
 The number of allowances you claim on each W-4 is not always the same as the number of dependents or exemptions you claim on your tax return.
-Some people claim fewer allowances because they have part time jobs or expect to owe more tax at the end of the year.
+Some people claim fewer allowances because they have second jobs or otherwise expect to owe more tax at the end of the year.
 The Withholding Tax Calculator's results will not be accurate unless you enter the same number of allowances you claimed on your federal W-4.
 Some pay stubs include the number of federal allowances claimed.
 If you are unsure what you claimed on your Federal W-4, contact your human resource payroll department.

 Employer: Enter the allowances claimed on the employee's Federal W-4.
 Make sure you use the Federal W-4 because the number of allowances may not be the same on both the federal and the state forms.